AlbeTorres/kiosko/kiosko/README.md

 - **Responsive Design**: Kiosko is built with a responsive design, ensuring a seamless experience for users across different devices.

+- **Search Functionality**: Help customers find what they're looking for quickly with a powerful search feature.

+## TO-DO

 - **Customization Options**: Tailor the look and feel of your online store with customizable themes, colors, and layouts.

-- **Search Functionality**: Help customers find what they're looking for quickly with a powerful search feature.

 - **Security**: Implement secure payment gateways to ensure the safety of customer transactions.